Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences on the torus

 \begin{proof} This directly follows from the computations for cubes in Proposition \ref{E1p}.
 For example, the configurations in Figure \ref{productse12} correspond to

 Going from the cube to the minimal torus, one essentially forgets about the entries $0,1$ of faces and only keeps track of the position of the $I$.
-The result then follows from the observation that for each sequence of subsets $I_i$ and $J$ as above, there is exactly one choice of faces of the cube $F_i$ and $F_0$ with $I$ at the right position and which satisfies the relations in Proposition \ref{E1p}. \end{proof}
+The result then follows from the observation that for each sequence of subsets $I_i$ and $J$ as above, there is exactly one choice of faces $F_i$ and $F_0$ of the cube for which $I$ is at the right position and which satisfy the relations in Proposition \ref{E1p}. \end{proof}

-In the operations $E_{1,p}$, the first input plays a very different role from the remaining $p$ ones.
+In the operations $E_{1,p}$, the first input plays a very different role from the remaining $p$.
 On the other hand, it turns out that there is a symmetric operation --- which we will call the insertion product --- which captures the behavior of all of the $E_{1,p}$'s and their composites.
 This insertion product and its properties are then crucial to our analysis of the Kraines construction $K(a)$ on an element $a \in \Lambda^3(\mathbb Z^b)$, as $K(a)_{2n+1}$ is obtained by summing over all possible iterates of the operations $E_{1,p}$ (with appropriate scalar factors).
 To define this, we must make a brief diversion into combinatorics of subsets of $\{1, \cdots, n\}$.